-If the effects of COVID-19 result in widespread and sustained principal and interest shortfalls on MBS investments in our portfolio, we could incur significant delinquencies, foreclosures and credit losses.
-The future effects of COVID-19 on economic activity could negatively affect the timing and amount of principal and interest payments on our existing investments as mortgage holder may have difficulty making payments contractually due.
+If the effects of the COVID-19 pandemic result in widespread and sustained principal and interest shortfalls on MBS investments in our portfolio, we could incur significant delinquencies, foreclosures and credit losses.
+The future effects of the COVID-19 pandemic on economic activity could negatively affect the timing and amount of principal and interest payments on our existing investments as mortgage holder may have difficulty making payments contractually due.
 Further, in the event of delinquencies, regulatory changes and policies designed to protect borrowers may slow or prevent us from making our business decisions or may result in a delay in our taking remediation actions.
-See the "Market Conditions and our Strategy" section of this "Part I. Item 2 - Management's Discussion and Analysis of Financial Condition and Results of Operations" and related "Special Note Regarding Forward-Looking Statements," as well as "Part II.
-Other Information - Item 1A.
-Risk Factors" for more information on how COVID-19 may impact the credit quality of our mortgage-related assets.
+See the "Market Conditions and our Strategy" section of this "Part I. Item 2 - Management's Discussion and Analysis of Financial Condition and Results of Operations" and related "Special Note Regarding Forward-Looking Statements," as well as Item 1A, "Risk Factors" included in our Annual Report on Form 10-K for the year ended December 31, 2020 for more information on how the COVID-19 pandemic may impact the credit quality of our mortgage-related assets.